ibm-cloud-docs/activity-tracker/alerts.md

 3. Choose a period of time.

     A window opens.
-The information provided indicates the view and for which notifications are muted, and the time period that are muted.
+The information provided indicates the view, the notification that is muted, and the time period that is muted for.

-    You get a message that indicates the following:
+    For example, you can get a message that indicates the following:

     ```
     Email alerting for MyView has been muted for an hour.